TavstalDev/TTrade/README.md

 This is the source code of a .NETFramework library written in C#.
 This library is a plugin made for Unturned 3.24.x+ servers.

 ### Description
-Basic trading system in Unturned
+A simple and secure trading system for Unturned.

 ### Features
 * Secure Item Trading